wpilibsuite/allwpilib/design-docs/opmodes.md

 ## HAL

 At the HAL level, Control Word bits indicate enabled state and teleop/auto/test selection (identical to current WPILib).
-What needs to be added are functions to maintain the list of available opmodes and get the selected opmode as communicated by the DS.
+The Control Word needs to be lengthened to 64-bit to indicate the selected opmode, and functions to maintain the list of available opmodes need to be added.
+An "opmode ID" is the combination of the opmode hash and the robot mode (e.g. teleop/auto/test).

+To communicate the selected opmode ID, `HAL_ControlWord` needs to become a 64-bit type; changing it from a bitfield to a type with helper functions also will improve the ease of use:
+- `HAL_ControlWord HAL_MakeControlWord(int64_t opModeHash, HAL_RobotMode robotMode, HAL_Bool enabled, HAL_Bool eStop, HAL_Bool fmsAttached, HAL_Bool dsAttached)` - builds a control word from its parts
+- `int64_t HAL_ControlWord_GetOpModeHash(HAL_ControlWord word)` - gets the opmode hash from the control word
+- `int64_t HAL_ControlWord_GetOpModeId(HAL_ControlWord word)` - gets the opmode ID from the control word (combination of hash and robot mode); 0 is returned if the hash is 0
+- `void HAL_ControlWord_SetOpModeId(HAL_ControlWord* word, int64_t id)` - sets the opmode ID portion of a control word
+- `HAL_RobotMode HAL_ControlWord_GetRobotMode(HAL_ControlWord word)` - gets the robot mode from the control word
+- `HAL_Bool HAL_ControlWord_IsEnabled(HAL_ControlWord word)` - returns true if the control word indicates the robot is enabled
+- `HAL_Bool HAL_ControlWord_IsEStopped(HAL_ControlWord word)` - returns true if the control word indicates the robot is estopped
+- `HAL_Bool HAL_ControlWord_IsFMSAttached(HAL_ControlWord word)` - returns true if the control word indicates the robot is attached to the FMS
+- `HAL_Bool HAL_ControlWord_IsDSAttached(HAL_ControlWord word)` - returns true if the control word indicates the robot is attached to the DS
+- `int64_t HAL_MakeOpModeId(HAL_RobotMode mode, int64_t hash)` - makes an opmode ID from a robot mode and an opmode hash
+- `HAL_RobotMode HAL_OpMode_GetRobotMode(int64_t id)` - gets the robot mode portion of an opmode ID
+- `int64_t HAL_OpMode_GetHash(int64_t id)` - gets the opmode hash portion of an opmode ID

-Adding the following functions provides all the required functionality:
+Adding the following function enables maintaining the available opmode options list:
 - `void HAL_SetOpModeOptions(HAL_OpModeOption* array, int count)` – sets the list of available opmode options
-- `long HAL_GetOpMode()` - gets the opmode ID selected to execute on the DS (the robot may or may not be enabled)

 `HAL_OpModeOption` is a structure describing each option:
 - `long id` - unique ID identifying the opmode (robot mode, name) pair.
 This encodes the robot mode in the upper bits, indicating which robot mode the opmode should be visible for (auto/teleop/test)
-- `string name`
 - `string group`
 - `string description`
 - `int textColor` - optional, used to set the text color for the option in the DS GUI
 - `int backgroundColor` - optional, used to set the text color for the option in the DS GUI

 The user program observe functions also need to be updated:
-- Replace `HAL_ObserveUserProgramDisabled()`, `HAL_ObserveUserProgramAutonomous()`, `HAL_ObserveUserProgramTeleop()`, and `HAL_ObserveUserProgramTest()` with `HAL_ObserveUserProgramOpMode(long id, bool enabled)`
+- Replace `HAL_ObserveUserProgramDisabled()`, `HAL_ObserveUserProgramAutonomous()`, `HAL_ObserveUserProgramTeleop()`, and `HAL_ObserveUserProgramTest()` with `HAL_ObserveUserProgram(HAL_ControlWord word)`

 ## DS Protocol